 A dessert crab with truly excellent fruit for fresh eating, pickles and sauce.
 Round 2" yellow and bronze-red apple with some russeting.
 Firm crisp juicy fine-grained very sweet yellowish flesh.

 For a growing number of people in central Maine, late September is Chestnut apple time.
 Always scores high at our Common Ground Country Fair taste tests.
 A lot of people love this apple.
 For a few, despite its crispness and depth of flavor, it is too sweet.
 Chestnut alone with no sugar makes a sweet and subtle sauce.

 Not a keeper, but can be stored for a month or two.
-Vigorous, somewhat weeping, medium-sized productive tree.
+Vigorous, somewhat weeping, medium-sized productive tree tends to bear annually.
 Disease resistant.
 Also beautiful in bloom, mid-late season.
-Z3-6.
+Z3.
 Maine Grown.
 (Standard: 3-6' bare-root trees)

 Click here for a complete list of qualifying items.